simgrid/simgrid/docs/source/Tutorial_DAG.rst

 Lab 2: Import a DAG from a file
 -------------------------------

-In this lab we present how to import a DAG into you Simgrid simulation, either using a DOT file, a JSON file, or a DAX file.
+In this lab we present how to import a DAG into you SimGrid simulation, either using a DOT file, a JSON file, or a DAX file.

 The files presented in this lab describe the following DAG: